Month End Sale : Flat 30% off ON LIVE CLASSES + 2 FREE SELF-PACED COURSES AS A BONUS! - SCHEDULE CALL

 TRUNCATE TABLE employee;

-Next is DROP command in SQL that will drop the table definition along with delete operation and all the relationships that are existing with the table are no more valid.
-So, what are the feature of DROP query in the SQL?
+Next is the DROP command in SQL that will drop the table definition along with delete operation and all the relationships that are existing with the table are no longer valid.
+So, what are the features of DROP query in SQL ?